scpatch/Storage-Collision-Patch/README.md

   - Storing micro-benchmark data for opcode-level performance analysis.
   - Maintaining macro-benchmark data for end-to-end system evaluations.
 - **Module**: `data-storage`

-## Quick-Start Module

-### Getting Started with Demo Examples

-- **Description**: A module to provide users with a quick-start guide and demo examples to familiarize them with the tools.
-- **Demo Example**:
-  - Deploy a demo contract using Ganache.
-  - Trace a transaction using `evm-trace`.
-  - Analyze the execution log with `octopus-update` and patch it.
-  - Redeploy and check vulnerability

-  The examples from the case studies in our paper can be found in the examples folder, including the original and patched bytecode for Audius Governance V1/V2, Token V1/V2, xToken V1/V2, Compound III, DerivaDEX, and LoanToken.
-After configuring the octopus-update environment, running python3 patch_examples.py will generate patched contracts for each example in the related folders.

 ### Batch-Run Functionality